 Whilst the edging insulation may be on show it is covered by wall plastering and skirting boards.
-We do not supply the edging strip.
-Use 20 mm Celotex.
+Use 20 mm Celotex or we can supply the edging insulation.

 Floor insulation is laid to the whole area, joints are taped to prevent the ingress of screed between the insulation boards.
 The floor is now ready for the underfloor heating pipework installation.